biox-rbootcamp/biox-rbootcamp.github.io/index.md

 **Office hour change (Monday, July 6th):**

-James' office  hours will be at 3pm
+James' office hours will be at 3 PM.

 **Special Office Hours R-session (Tuesday, July 7th):**

-James will hold a special session to go over the fundamentals of R.
+James will hold a special session to go over the fundamentals of R at 3 PM.

 ## [](#logistics) Logistics